 Many of Ferguson’s former players have gone on to become football managers themselves, including Tony Fitzpatrick, Alex McLeish, Gordon Strachan, Mark McGhee, Willie Miller, Neale Cooper, Bryan Gunn, Eric Black, Bryan Robson, Steve Bruce, Mark Hughes, Roy Keane, Paul Ince, Chris Casper, Darren Ferguson, Ole Gunna Solskjær, Henning Berg and Gary Neville.

-In 2009, Ferguson received a Honorary Doctorate in Business Administration from the Manchester Metropolitan University.
+In 2009, Ferguson received an Honorary Doctorate in Business Administration from Manchester Metropolitan University.

-It was the second degree he received from the university, after receiving a honorary masters in 1998.
+It was the second degree he received from the university after receiving an honorary master’s degree in 1998.